joelegner/joelegner.github.io/writing.md

 - The four individuals working on site attempted to insert an aluminum fencepost into a cylindrical excavation when they experienced the sensation of electric shock.
 - The four workers felt an electric shock while installing a febcepost in the ground.
-- Four workers felt a shock while putting up a fencepost.
+- Four workers got shocked putting up a fencepost.

 Do you like one?
 I like the last one best.
 That's my fave.
 See?
 Short.
 Sentences.